No results for

 Let’s do a quick review of the config file.

-• First, the version key enables us to specify that we are using CircleCI 2.0.
+• First, the version key enables you to specify that you are using CircleCI 2.0.

-• Next up, we specify the base Docker image where our code will be run.
-In this case is a container based on Node 10, which is the current version at the time of writing this.
-You can use a later version if one is available.
+• Next up, specify the base Docker image where your code will be run.
+In this case is a container based on cimg:node/lts, which is the Long Term Support version.
+Refer to this reference.
+You can use another version if you prefer.

-• The working_directory option specifies the location where our code will be cloned.
+• The working_directory option specifies the location where your code will be cloned.

 • Next is the restore_cache section, which instructs CircleCI to restore any previously installed dependencies.
 Here we’re using a checksum of the package-lock.json file to detect whether to install the dependencies afresh or to use the cache to restore previously downloaded packages.